-- OCP will work with the Training and Support Group to identify future community policing training needs. - OCP has begun identifying personnel to develop a Community Partnerships training for all Department members once the policy has been finalized.
+• OCP will work with the Training and Support Group to identify future community policing training needs.

-- The timeline for developing selection processes and training all CPD members may be constrained by the availability of community members and staffing constraints at the district and academy levels. - OCP plans to conduct another training for new District Coordination Officers in 2024. - Curriculum developers and training staff is needed to develop a more robust Community Policing training plan.
+- The timeline for developing selection processes and training all CPD members may be constrained by the availability of community members and staffing constraints at the district and academy levels. - Curriculum developers and training staff is needed to develop a more robust Community Policing training plan.